Do Seed Oils Cause Inflammation? What the Evidence Really Says

 Final Thoughts

 While seed oils can be a divisive issue online, we are relatively agnostic when it come to diet and eating patterns.
-If you enjoy cooking with olive oil or avocado oil - rather than a seed oil - we do too.
-But we are not concerned about a splash of canola in our stir fry and we try to avoid ultra-processed foods as part of our daily eating.
+If you enjoy cooking with olive oil, a dab of butter, avocado oil or (as a treat) duck fat, we do too.
+In the same regard, we are not concerned about a splash of canola in our stir fry and we try to avoid ultra-processed foods as part of our daily eating.

 Changing health for the better is about progress, not perfection, and even small changes can make a meaningful difference over time.
 For most people, improving health is about finding motivation and prioritising self-care - with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle and circumstances, The Whole Health Practice is here to help.